 Our Fall sickness is only going to get worse.
 As the temperature goes up year after year, you’ll see more pumpkins and gourds out on porches, much earlier in the season, as we try to appease the gods to bring the boiling mercury down on our tired and tempered thermometers.

-I thought that when Husband and I moved slightly further north, that we might see just a hint of cooler weather and relief.
+I thought that when we moved slightly further north, that we might see just a hint of cooler weather and relief.
 However, we were entirely wrong, as we both continue to sit here, fry, and bitch about being hot, day after day, under the southern sun.